adrianmay/rhaboo/README.md

 The usual approach to this problem is to stringify and parse the entire object, but that gives lousy performance on large datasets.
 For instance, if you had an array of 999 diary entries and the user added a 1000th, then the entire history would have to be parsed and re-stringified.
 Rhaboo is more cunning than that.

 Another problem with stringify/parse is that they innacurately recreate objects, especially arrays.
 For instance, properties of arrays with non-numeric names are ignored and all sparse positions are filled with null.
-This library recreates objects and arrays precisely, except that it doesn't handle function- or regex-valued properties, nor does it do anything with the prototype.
+This library recreates objects and arrays more precisely, except that it doesn't handle function- or regex-valued properties, nor does it do anything with the prototype.
+It also inserts its own property called `_rhaboo`  into each persistent object including those nested in a persistent one.

 It's highly portable because it only relies on HTML5's localStorage.